Coping with Back-to-School Anxiety

 August always brings with it a range of feelings, including anxiety about the upcoming transition back to school.
 Some children eagerly anticipate returning to school, meeting their new teachers and re-connecting with their peers.
 Others are not quite so enthusiastic.
-Here are a few guidelines to keep in mind to ease back-to-school anxiety as the start of the new school approaches.
+Here are a few pointers to keep in mind to ease back-to-school anxiety as the new school year approaches.

-4. Problem-Solve.
+2. Problem-Solve.
 Talk with your child about what, specifically, he or she is feeling afraid of with regard to the return to school.
-Is it not making friends? missing the bus? getting lost in the school building?
-If you can get some more information, you can then do some problem-solving with him or her about how to handle their “worst case scenario” fears.
+Is it not making friends?
+Missing the bus?
+Not being able to manage the workload?
+Getting lost in the school building?
+If you can gather more information, you can then do some problem-solving with them about how to handle their “worst case scenario” fears.
 Increasing your child’s sense of competence to manage challenges is a great way to decrease their anxiety.

 5. Reinforce Bravery.
 Sometimes we need a reward when we do something especially difficult!
-Think about ways to reinforce the behavior of facing fears, whether by giving your child words of praise, or with planning a special treat after they get on that school bus again at the end of summer.
+Think about ways to reinforce the behavior of facing fears, whether just with giving your child words of praise, or with planning a special treat after they successfully get back on that school bus again at the end of the summer.

 Good luck to everyone with the start of this new school year!